DataDrivenEngineer/microservices-users-crud/hello-rest-api/README.md

 #### Description

-Initial purpose of this project is to learn microservices development by doing.

 This app represents secure RESTful API endpoints for basic operations with application users: Create, Read, Update & Delete.

 #### Authentication & Authorization Process